CDC can't stop evictions, as Biden calls on states to act

 House Speaker Nancy Pelosi said Monday it's "unfathomable" that Americans will be ousted from their homes during the COVID-19 crisis, and backed by the Congressional Black Caucus intensified pressure on the Biden administration to immediately extend the nation's eviction moratorium.

-An estimated 3.6 million Americans are at risk of eviction during a COVID-19 surge, some as soon as Monday, after the eviction ban expired over the weekend.

-Pelosi and the Democratic leadership has called it a “moral imperative” to reinstate the eviction ban until some $47 billion in already approved housing aid can be distributed to renters and landlords owed back pay.
+Pelosi and the Democratic leadership has called it a "moral imperative" to reinstate the eviction ban as some people were at risk of losing their homes as soon as Monday.
 They called on President Joe Biden's administration to extend the moratorium through Oct.
 18.

-“We all agree that the eviction crisis is an enormous challenge to the conscience of our country,” Pelosi wrote in a letter to colleagues.
-“It is unfathomable that we would not act to prevent people from being evicted.”
+“It is unfathomable that we would not act to prevent people from being evicted," Pelosi wrote in a letter to colleagues, later saying that she welcomed the administration's urging of states and cities to impose their own moratoriums.

 Pelosi said Treasury Secretary Janet Yellen would hold a virtual briefing Tuesday with lawmakers as they push to more quickly ensure the states distribute the federal aid.